junxit/us-congress-bills-114/metadata.md

 - 2015-04-22 — Referred to the Committee on Commerce, Science, and Transportation.
 - 2015-04-22 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S2319)
 - 2015-04-22 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S2319)
+- 2015-05-20 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-04-25 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-244.
+- 2016-04-25 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-244.
+- 2016-04-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 436.